ittech25/BlackUpload/README.md

 ```

 ## $Upload::isDir($dir_name)
-Check if a directory exist and it is a real directory
+Check if a directory exists and it is a real directory

 Example:
 ```php